UnlimitedMyWorks/CBCS-sticky-snail/README.md

 This folder contains the code to download the Data in single threaded mode upto the next 1000 stu-ids.

 ### CBCS
-This folder contains the code to simply run multiple instances of the CBCS-list2, more like multi threading.
+This folder contains the code to run multiple instances of the CBCS-list2, more like multi threading.
 Using p_thread didn't improve the results.

 ## Usage
 ### Single-Threaded